SWE-Exp: Experience-Driven Software Issue Resolution: Experimental Setup

 \subsection{Datasets}

-\textbf{SWE-Bench-Verified} \quad Software engineering tasks provide a compelling testbed for investigating agent behavior, as they inherently involve complex reasoning, strategic decision-making, and dynamic interaction with the environment (Jimenez et al., 2024).
+We evaluate \approach on the SWE-Bench-Verified dataset~\cite{openai2024introducing}, which contains 500 verified issues from SWE-bench~\cite{jimenez2024swebench}.
+Software engineering tasks provide a compelling testbed for investigating agent behavior, as they inherently involve complex reasoning, strategic decision-making, and dynamic interaction with the environment (Jimenez et al., 2024).
 The SWE-bench-verified benchmark exemplifies these challenges by presenting agents with authentic software bugs that require multi-step solutions: understanding natural language issue descriptions, navigating and analyzing the codebase, proposing plausible modifications, and verifying their fixes through test execution.

 We adopt the SWE-Bench-Verified in particular because it focuses on issues with human-verified ground truth patches, thereby reducing label noise and ensuring higher evaluation reliability.
 This allows for more accurate assessment of an agent's true capability to resolve real-world software issues, without confounding effects from noisy or ambiguous labels.
-All baseline methods are evaluated on the same dataset.